 The fundamental behaviors of living your life as safely as possible revolve around two basic principles.
-So what are the basic safety rules and tips for everyday lifestyles?
+So what are some basic everyday safety measures and tips for busy lifestyles?

 SAFETY IN DAILY LIFE: The first behavioral safety tip is learning how to take a proactive approach.
 Learn to stay one step ahead of the game (trouble).

 The second rule for nurturing a safe lifestyle is to start thinking preventatively.
 Prepare for life's unexpected challenges with anticipation and alternative actions (danger).